Clan MacDonell of Glengarry: 16th century

-In 1501, Alexander Ranaldson was summoned for occupying Morar lands without a title, while the Earl of Huntly's son was granted part of Glengarry.
-Ranaldson rebelled by supporting Domhnall Dubh’s insurrection but didn't participate directly.
-In 1510, James IV granted more of Glengarry to the Earl of Huntly.
-After James's death at Battle of Flodden, Ranaldson backed Donald Gallda’s claim as Lord of the Isles, leading to clashes with Clan Grant and the invasion of Urquhart Castle.
-After failed rebellions, Ranaldson submitted to the Crown and was pardoned in 1531.
-In 1539, he received a Crown charter for Glengarry, Morar, and other lands but continued efforts to reclaim the Lordship of the Isles.
-He supported Donald Gorm Macdonald of Sleat’s failed rebellion, but was later imprisoned by James V in 1542.
-Clan MacDonell of Glengarry supported Clan Cameron in their Raids of Urquhart in October 1544 and April 1545.
-The chief of Clan Grant petitioned to the Scottish monarchy for protection from the incursions of Lochiel and Glengarry.
-In return, King James VI issued letters to various chiefs in Lochaber, including the chiefs of Clan Mackintosh and Clan Mackenzie, charging them to defend the lands of the Grants in March of 1567.
-Alexander Ranaldson was also present at the Battle of the Shirts, supporting John Moidartach and the MacDonalds of Clanranald and Clan Cameron against Clan Fraser of Lovat.
-It is said that only eight MacDonalds and five Frasers survived the battle.
-Alexander Ranaldson soon died in 1560.
+In 1501, Alexander Ranaldson was summoned for occupying lands in Morar without legal title, while parts of Glengarry were granted to the Earl of Huntly’s son.
+He later supported the nsurrection cof Domhnall Dubh, though he did not take part directly.
+Further grants of Glengarry were made to Huntly in 1510.
+Following the death of James IV at the Battle of Flodden, Ranaldson supported Donald Gallda’s claim to the Lordship of the Isles, leading to conflicts with Clan Grant and the occupation of Urquhart Castle.
+After these rebellions failed, Ranaldson submitted to the Crown and was pardoned in 1531.
+In 1539, Ranaldson received a Crown charter confirming Glengarry, Morar, and other lands, but he continued to support efforts to restore the Lordship of the Isles, including the failed rebellion of Donald Gorm of Sleat.
+He was imprisoned by James V in 1542.
+Members of Clan MacDonell of Glengarry later supported Clan Cameron in raids of Urquhart in 1544 and 1545, prompting petitions from Clan Grant for royal protection.
+In response, royal letters were issued in 1567 ordering neighboring chiefs to defend Grant lands.
+Alexander Ranaldson also fought at the Battle of the Shirts in support of John Moidartach and the MacDonalds of Clanranald and Clan Cameron against Clan Fraser of Lovat.
+He died in 1560.

 Angus MacAlester, 7th of Glengarry, used his father-in-law, the chief of Clan Grant, to secure a charter from James VI of Scotland, reclaiming his ancestral lands in 1574.
 A 1571 bond of manrent between MacAlester and Clan Grant included an exception recognizing the authority of Clanranald, implying Glengarry's acknowledgment of Clanranald as his chief.

 Donald MacAngus, 8th of Glengarry, succeeded Angus, who was reputed to have lived over one hundred years.
 In February 1576, Donald MacAngus successfully complained to the Privy Council after Hugh Fraser, 5th Lord Lovat blocked his timber transport on Loch Ness towards Inverness, and Lord Lovat was ordered not to interfere.
 Known for his law-abiding nature, Donald MacAngus sought protection from the Privy Council in 1577 when Colin Campbell, 6th Earl of Argyll, upon succeeding as chief of the Campbells in 1577, invaded and plundered the lands of the MacLeans and the MacDonalds, including making preparations for an invasion of the mainland, with the lands of Glengarry as his principle attack.
 The Council declared Donald MacAngus a "good subject," prohibiting Argyll’s attack and rallying local clans to defend Glengarry, and forbidding any further attacks against Glengarry under pain of treason.
 The Earl of Argyll conceded and abandoned his plans for invasion.